Robert Benjamin Greenblatt: Honors

 Greenblatt was awarded the Crawford W. Long Memorial Medal for his work on menometrorrhagia in 1941.
 He also received France's Legion of Honor, Chevalier de la Légion d'honneur, in 1973, and the Sociedad de Ginecologia y Obstetricia de Monterrey Gold Medal award of Mexico in 1974.
 In March 1987, he was elected honorary fellow in the Royal College of Obstetricians and Gynecologists in Great Britain.
-MCG's library was renamed in his honor in 1988 at Augusta University's Medical College of Georgia.
-Greenblatt died on September 27, 1987.